westrany/Lotro-Server-Status-Discord-Bot/README.md

 ![image](https://github.com/user-attachments/assets/a5f85574-5451-4550-9711-571f0cbc8b41)

 - **/status:** Check the status of all LOTRO servers or a specific server.
 - **/monitor:** Monitor server statuses and receive updates when they change.
+Only use in 1 channel per Discord server.
+- **/stop:** Command to stop the monitor function, must be used on same channel as /monitor.
 - **Status notifications** are embedded for clarity and aesthetics.
 - **Real-time server status updates** using Discord slash commands.